ysilvela/predictionio-docker/README.md

 applications in a fraction of the time.

 This container uses Apache Spark, HBase and Elasticsearch.
-Use it interactively for development:
+Use it interactively for development.

-The next command makes the pull and build at the same time:
+You can do the pull and build at the same time using the next command:

 ```Bash
 $ docker run -it -v $HOME/MyEngine:/MyEngine ysilvela/predictionio-docker /bin/bash